Reading 5–7 Arsenal (2012): Overview

-Arsenal kicked off the match in their classic red shirts with white sleeves; Reading in their home strip of blue and white stripes.
+Arsenal kicked off the match in their classic red shirts with white sleeves; Reading in their home strip of blue and white hoops.

 Reading started the match on the front foot, hitting the post in the 3rd minute through Sean Morrison, before a Jay Tabb shot was blocked in the 9th minute.

 But three minutes later, Reading had their goal.
 Andrey Arshavin gave the ball away and the home side quickly countered, with Jason Roberts firing in Hal Robson-Kanu`s cross to give Reading a "deserved" advantage.

 It was soon 2–0, with Chris Gunter firing the ball in from the byline, where Laurent Koscielny attempted to divert clear, only to stab the ball into his own net.

 Just two minutes later, and Mikele Leigertwood had made it three.
 Seizing the ball after a cleared corner, he struck a fierce effort which was punched into the Arsenal goal by Emiliano Martinez.

-With eight minutes to go before half-time, a fast break from Reading saw Leigertwood find Garath McCleary out wide, and his cross was nodded in by Noel Hunt to make it 4-0 Reading.
+With eight minutes to go before half-time, a fast break from Reading saw Leigertwood find Garath McCleary out wide, and his cross was nodded in by Noel Hunt to make it 4–0 Reading.

 Two minutes of added time were awarded; in the last of those, a neat through-ball from Andrey Arshavin found Walcott in acres of space, and the Englishman's dinked finish made it 4–1 at half-time.

 The second half started with penalty calls from both sides, with Chamakh being booked for complaining about the latter one, and a post being struck by Walcott.
 Despite there being chances at both ends, it was Arsenal who struck first in the second half, Olivier Giroud steering a header into the far corner after a well-taken Walcott corner.

 Arsenal continued to dominate the second half, but didn't get the crucial third goal until another Walcott corner was headed in-this time by Koscielny, who made amends for his first-half own goal to make it 4–3.